zendframework/zend-expressive-helpers/README.md

 - `$routeName` is the name of a route defined in the composed router.
 You may omit this argument if you want to generate the path for the currently matched request.
-- `$params` is an array of substitutions to use for the provided route, with the following behavior:
+- `$routeParams` is an array of substitutions to use for the provided route, with the following behavior:
   - If a `RouteResult` is composed in the helper, and the `$routeName` matches it, the provided `$params` will be merged with any matched parameters, with those provided taking precedence.
   - If a `RouteResult` is not composed, or if the composed result does not match the provided `$routeName`, then only the `$params` provided will be used for substitutions.
   - If no `$params` are provided, and the `$routeName` matches the currently matched route, then any matched parameters found will be used.